-- 6. (Optional) In the Properties section, add any required properties (see Custom properties, on page 160). - a.
+- IDOL DATABASE.
+If creating a decoupled IDOL database repository, select the database you specified in the DETAILS section. - 6.
+(Optional) In the Properties section, add any required properties (see Custom properties, on page 155). - a.
 Click Add.

 The Add Property dialog box opens.